SCWK - Social Work

 SCWK 571.
 Contemporary Issues and Perspectives: LGBTQ (3).

-General education advanced issues and perspectives course.
+General education social and behavioral sciences advanced issues and perspectives course.
 Cross-listed as WOMS 571.
 Explores contemporary issues within the lesbian, gay, bisexual, transgender and queer communities.
 Explores personal attitudes regarding the social context for LGBTQ persons as well as other issues which have emerged as matters of concern and celebration with LGBTQ individuals and communities.
 Empowerment principles are employed and used to highlight a positive and affirming framework of the LGBTQ community.
 Students acquire basic skills in understanding issues of diversity and other contemporary conditions of life and culture.
 Course includes diversity content.

 SCWK 572.
 Social Work Practice with Families of Diverse Cultures (3).

 Cross-listed as SCWK 730D.
 Introduces students to the global context of working with diverse families.
 Provides students with working knowledge, skills, and practice models for developing cultural competence when working with diverse families.
 Enhances students’ knowledge, skills and ethics to contribute to more effective and competent practice with diverse families.
 Course includes diversity content.

 Cross-listed as WOMS 580J, CJ 522 and CJ 381V.
 Deals with the roots of domestic violence embedded in family roles, legal systems, religious beliefs, and the psychology of women, children and men.
 Also covers the consequences and prevention of family abuse.
 Includes discussion of literature and films.
 Course includes diversity content.